 - Trivia, video game, and themed competitions

 The best part about most of these ideas is they only require a little tweaking of your existing business operations.
-You may need to invest in flight trays and some menu engineering, but this can be done in a few days or less.
+You may need to invest in flight trays and some menu engineering (and brushing up on the a la carte meaning), but this can be done in a few days or less.

 Think about which promotional idea would fit your establishment and what marketing materials you’ll need.
 Then talk with your staff about it, get a date on the calendar, and make it happen!

 Another Name For Happy Hour: Happy Hour Names

 Happy hours are also called cocktail hours, coffee breaks, afternoon drinks, or even sober happy hour.
 After all, not everyone who enjoys going out is always going to pick up an alcoholic beverage.

 Because there are so many happy hour names, it’s a good idea to have multiple drink types available.
 Though most people go to happy hours for alcoholic beverages (learn more: how to make a cocktail with rum), you increase the likelihood of a purchase with more drinks and types of rum to choose from-including wine sales options.

 You can also combine drinks for even more ways to attract new patrons.
 Coffee liqueurs, Bloody Marys, and mimosas are examples of beverages that are just as popular as straight alcoholic drinks.

 Happy Hour Is The Best Hour